Krassnig/CodeDraw/README.md

 An event is something that occurs based on user input like the user pressing a button or moving the mouse.
-You can subscribe to an Event by passing a method reference or lambda to codedraw.
+You can subscribe to an Event by passing a method reference or lambda to CodeDRaw.
 All events start with the 'on' keyword.
 Subscribing to an event method will return a Subscription which can be used to unsubscribe from the event.